learnqtkenya/squared/content/blog/2025-07-25-can-spi-bridge-solutions.md

 | Max Frame Size | 8 bytes | 64 bytes | 8x |
 | Throughput | 3K msg/sec | 25K msg/sec | 8.3x |

-The expanded buffer architecture enables sustained throughput exceeding 25,000 messages per second.
-This means the TCAN4550 can handle intensive automotive data logging or complex industrial automation scenarios that would overwhelm the older MCP2515.
+The expanded buffer architecture enables typical sustained throughput exceeding 25,000 messages per second in real-world implementations.
+These representative performance figures indicate the TCAN4550 can handle intensive automotive data logging or complex industrial automation scenarios that would overwhelm the older MCP2515.
 CAN-FD capability provides forward compatibility with modern automotive and industrial protocols requiring higher data rates and larger frame sizes.

 **Key Takeaway:** The TCAN4550 is a modern, integrated IC suitable for most CAN-FD use cases where you need higher throughput and future-proofing without custom development complexity.